someonealive0/group-project-aa/README.md

 - Firebase: Below is a screenshot of an example realtime database in firebase
 ![Firebase](SCREENSHOTS/firebase.png)

-Check the [SCREENSHOTS](SCREENSHOTS) folder out for more images of the application in action.
+Check the [SCREENSHOTS](SCREENSHOTS) folder out for more images of the application in action and the explanation videos (`part1` and `part2`).

 ## Next Steps in the Future
-On the outset of this project, our group was aiming to implement many additional features and functionality compared to what was achieved in the end.
-The group hoped to create a much more complex web application but understood that the limited time would result in a less featured MVP.
-The deployed application contains the base components for the application but our proposal listed some more comprehensive additions that we would like to add in the future including:
+On the outset of this project, our group was aiming to implement further additional features and functionality than what was achieved in the end, however significant progress was made in implementing the foundational functionality required for the application, namely the seperation of messages in channels and groups, and the realtime chat updates.
+If the group had more time than the limited windows available, we would hope to implement a number of extra features to improve the application's capabilities.
+A number of this improvements include:
 - Auido feedback for actions when receiving messages
 - Implementing a News API that sends through the latest headline every 'x' minutes into the messaging feed
 - Automated messages (similar to News API; a bot that would display automated messages at given increments)
 - Implement testing for all components (unsuccessfully implemented, removed due to not functioning correctly with firebase)
-- Creating and switching between sub-groups
+- Custom user roles
 - Video embedding
 - Audio messaging
 - Content filters